Borealiscodes/NDH-Core/UMM/Meta/Pins/Optimum_Manifest_Path_Pin.md

    Write in clear, non-affective, non-symbolic, ND-accessible language describing what the system is and is not.

 7. Run Manifest Drift Check
-   Ensure Manifest did not accidentally define movement
+   Ensure Manifest did not accidentally define movement, planes, recursion, affective grammar, or symbolic motifs.

+8. Add Human-Facing Entry Section
+   Provide a gentle, low-pressure “How to read this system” section for usability without altering structural boundaries.

+Corridors define precedence; this subsystem follows movement and does not generate recursion.